Ethan Smith (clergyman)

-Ethan Smith (1762–1849) was a New England Congregationalist clergyman in the United States who wrote View of the Hebrews (1823), a book that argued that Native Americans were descended from the Ten Lost Tribes of Israel.
+Ethan Smith (December 19, 1762 – August 29, 1849) was a New England Congregationalist clergyman in the United States who wrote View of the Hebrews (1823), a book that argued that Native Americans were descended from the Ten Lost Tribes of Israel.
 His position was not uncommon among religious scholars, who based their history on the Bible.

 Historians including Fawn McKay Brodie, a 20th-century biographer of Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, suggest that View influenced the Book of Mormon (1830), because of the strong "parallelisms" found between the two.

 Early life and education

 Born in 1762 into a pious home in Belchertown, Massachusetts, Smith abandoned religion following the early deaths of his parents.
 After a prolonged inner struggle, he joined the Congregational Church in 1781, and shortly thereafter began training for the ministry.
 He graduated from Dartmouth College in 1790, though finding "but little of the spirit of religion there."

 Smith served congregations for several years at a time in New Hampshire, Vermont, and Massachusetts.
 He accepted an appointment as "City Missionary" in Boston.
 He also served as a supply pastor for vacant pulpits.
 "He was a warm friend of what he accounted pure revivals of religion; though he was careful to distinguish the precious from the vile" in matters of religious experience.
 Smith enjoyed a "robust constitution and vigorous health" and continued to preach until within two weeks of his death.

 At eighty Smith's sight "became very dim, and he was no longer able to read, though he never became totally blind.
 So familiar was he with the Bible and Watts, that it was his uniform custom to open the book in the pulpit, and give out the chapter and hymn, and seem to read them; and he very rarely made a mistake, to awaken a suspicion that he was repeating from memory."
-Ethan Smith died in Royalston, Massachusetts, in 1849.
+Ethan Smith died in Boylston, Massachusetts, in 1849.
+The house in which he was born, dated to 1728 in Town records and said to have been erected by his grandfather John Smith, remains standing immediately southwest of Dwight, in Belchertown, at 84 Old Bay Road.

 Smith wrote several books about the Bible and theology: